Sand Calculator

 - Do not compact the sand.
 The sand layer should remain loose so pavers can be set and adjusted.
 Compacting it now defeats the purpose.

 - Lay pavers.
 Start from a straight edge or corner.
-Set each paver by pressing it straight down — do not drag it, which disturbs the sand bed.
+Set each paver by pressing it straight down.
+Do not drag it, which disturbs the sand bed.

 - Check for level frequently.
 Use a rubber mallet and level to adjust individual pavers.
 It's much easier to correct now than after the whole field is set.